Suraj-Bhatt-333/CODTECH-task-2/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR
 DESCRIPTION OF THE PROJECT:

 The second task of my internship involved implementing a singly linked list in C with functionalities for insertion, deletion, and traversal.
 I used Visual Studio Code and GCC as before, ensuring that my environment was ready and consistent with Task 1.
-I created a new file named linked_list.c and started by defining the basic structure of a node using a struct in C.
+I created a new file named project_2.c and started by defining the basic structure of a node using a struct in C.

 The struct Node contained an integer data field and a pointer to the next node.
 I initialized the head pointer to NULL and developed a menu-driven interface for the user.
 The user could insert a new node at the end, delete a node by value, and display the current list.
 For insertion, I dynamically allocated memory using malloc() for the new node.
 If the list was empty, the head would point to this new node.
 Otherwise, I traversed the list until the last node and added the new node at the end.